ethanwhite/nescent-sabbatical-proposal/proposal.md

 such as the National Ecological Observatory Network (http://neoninc.org);
 2) compilations of results into standardized repositories such as GenBank (http://www.ncbi.nlm.nih.gov/genbank/) or the Tree of Life (http://tolweb.org/tree);
-and 3) the publication of individual datasets in repositories like Dryad (http://www.datadryad.org) due to increasing journal requirements for data deposition (Whitlock et al. 2010).
+and 3) the publication of individual datasets in repositories like Dryad (http://www.datadryad.org; Whitlock et al. 2010).

 As a result of this rapidly expanding availability of data, synthetic research in biology is increasingly limited by the rate at which available data can be acquired, organized, and analyzed.
-Unfortunately, this process of assembling data for synthesis is time consuming and error prone, because most biological datasets do not adhere to any agreed-upon standards in format, data structure or method of access (Jones 2006).
+Unfortunately, this process of assembling data for synthesis is time consuming and error prone, because most biological datasets do not adhere to any agreed-upon standards in format, data structure or method of access (e.g., Jones 2006, Reichman et al. 2011).
-This problem persists despite repeated attempts to improve the structure and usability of data in a number of biological disciplines (e.g., Jones 2006, Reichman et al. 2011).

-Even when individual datasets can be relatively easily acquired, combining them to be able to answer broad questions is difficult and time consuming, even for experienced data scientists.
+Even when individual datasets can be relatively easily acquired, combining them to address synthetic questions is difficult and time consuming even for experienced data scientists.
-This task is inherently both labor and knowledge intensive, and is further complicated by variable data structures, inconsistent use of unique linking fields, and changes in taxonomies and other common sources of connecting different datasets.

-These problems with biological data mean that scientists spend a lot of time simply assembling, cleaning, and combining datasets.
+These problems mean that scientists spend a lot of time simply assembling, cleaning, and combining datasets.
-This takes time away from the scientific aspects of the research (Morris & White in review).
 In addition, the skills and tools required to assemble data are often not required for actually conducting synthetic science *per se*.
 This means that the difficulty of assembling data can serve as a major barrier, preventing many scientists from conducting synthetic research at all.
-These challenges are magnified further when trying to work across disciplinary boundaries.
-While researchers may be familiar with the general availability and structure of data in their own discipline, they are rarely, if ever, familiar with the structure and availability of data in related disciplines.
+These challenges are magnified when trying to work across disciplinary boundaries, because of the lack of researchers with expertise in the availability and structure of data in their across multiple disciplines.

 My lab has begun to address these challenges by developing a software package (the EcoData Retriever; http://ecodataretriever.org) to make it easier to conduct synthetic science in ecology.
 This package automatically downloads data from individual datasets,